LehuaRyon/coffee_tasting_journal/notes.md

         - always return all of the objects that belong to that particular user
     - with bcrypt gem, needs a column called password_digest, not password
-        - bcyrpt gives reader and writer for password Enable Sessions:
+        - bcyrpt gives reader and writer for password
+    - when user submits login form:
+        - use parms hash with key/value pairs to authenticate and sign in user Enable Sessions:
     - manipulate and access sessions to keep track of user
     - hash stores inside cookies, another hash